Muscle Relaxant Drugs Market Outlook:

 Challenges

 - Risks of losing brand values and reputation: The market often encounters issues regarding quality control, specifically in countries with limited resources.
-This can be testified by the WHO estimation, identifying over 20.4% of associated products in Africa and Southeast Asia to be substandard.
+This can be testified by the WHO estimation, identifying associated products in Africa and Southeast Asia to be substandard.
 This occurrence of non-compliant counterfeit not only compromises patient safety but also undermines treatment efficacy and trust in pharmaceutical distributors.
-Moreover, it underscores the urgent need for stronger regulatory enactment and quality assurance measures in these marketplaces.
+It also emphasizes how urgently these marketplaces require strong regulatory enactment and quality assurance measures.

 Report Attribute | Details |